Charles Bausman: Political Activism in the United States

-After being blacklisted by RT for two years Charles Bausman returned to the US United States of America and paying with cash, bought property in the state of Pennsylvania.
+After being blacklisted by RT for two years Charles Bausman returned to the United States of America and, paying with cash, bought property in the state of Pennsylvania.
 From these properties Bausman engaged in suspicious activities around neo-Nazis, a religious cult, COVID-19 protests in the United States, the 2020 United States presidential election, and Stop the Steal.

 Neo-Nazi Activity

-Charles Bausman has deep ties to neo-Nazi movements in the United States.
-In 2016 Charles attended the National Policy Institute conference organized by Richard Spencer.
-Emails indicate that Charles Basuman tried to plan a similar conference in Russia.
+Charles Bausman is known to have connections to neo-Nazi groups in the United States.
+In 2016 he attended the National Policy Institute conference organized by Richard Spencer.
+Emails indicate that Bausman tried to plan a similar conference in Russia.
 Emails reveal that funding for Bausman's neo-Nazi conference attendance and planning came from Komov through the St. Basil the Great Charitable Foundation.

-Charles Bausman is known to have connections to neo-Nazi groups in the United States.
 While he was living in Russia, his property was used for neo-Nazi rallies.
 Bausman made connections with Michael Enoch and the neo-Nazi network The Right Stuff and is said to have attended a Black Lives Matter counter protest in Lancaster PA.

-In August 2020 a rally was held on Charles Bausman's property announcing National Justice Party which Mike Enoch Peinovich would lead.
+In August 2020 a rally was held on Bausman's property announcing National Justice Party which Mike Enoch Peinovich would lead.